owasp-maribor/www-chapter-vienna/index.md

 ---

-Welcome to the Vienna chapter homepage.
+#Welcome to the homepage for the OWASP Chapter in Vienna.#

 Please check our schedule on our [Meetup](https://www.meetup.com/OWASP-Vienna-Chapter/) page.